Emily Ratajkowski Rocks Skimpy Sports Bra In Sultry Instagram Pic

 The daring piece is available on the Inamorata Woman website in the same color palette as the “Canal” bodysuit.
 In both photos, Emily is wearing the ivory white version of the sports bra.

-Last but not least, the model was featured in a steamy pic posted on the Inamorata Instagram page.
+Last but not least, the model was featured in a steamy pic posted on the Inamorata Woman Instagram page.
 In the snapshot, Emily is wearing the “Stanton” crop top, which she paired up with a high-cut bikini bottom — one that is also from the new BODY collection and is called “Bowery.”

 The sexy-sporty outfit showed off Emily’s enviable figure, putting her pert derriere on display.
 Both the crop top and the bikini bottom are sold on the Inamorata website in either black or pale-pink.
 However, it seems that Emily was modeling a white variety of the ensemble.